kagahd/pigallery2-metadata-editor/README.md

 ### Configuration Notes

-You must provide valid volume mappings for the following paths to ensure PiGallery2 works correctly.
+You must provide valid volume mappings in `docker-compose.yml` for the following paths to ensure PiGallery2 works correctly.
 Make sure to map your image folders in `docker-compose.yml` to `/app/data/images/...`, as this is where both PiGallery2 and the metadata editing API expect them to reside.

 ```yaml